mOnchhh/github-porfolio/Predictive Machine Learning Model/README.md

 It mainly employs two machine learning models - Logistic Regression and Random Forest Classification - to predict the attribute "quality_category," and Random Forest Regression to predict the attribute "quality_score," all using the dataset's other attributes.

+The file "CSCI_111_Final_Project" is a Jupyter Notebook containing the code used in the training and testing of the machine learning models.
+More detail can be found in the notebook itself under the "Instructions" section.

 # Dataset Overview

 The dataset "banana_quality_dataset.csv" contains 1000 banana samples with 16 different attributes that each refer to a different characteristic the banana possesses.
 This dataset was retrieved from kaggle, titled [Banana Quality Dataset](https://www.kaggle.com/datasets/mrmars1010/banana-quality-dataset).
 The following block code contains the explanation for each attribute found within the dataset: